-The purpose of this module is to equip students with the skills needed to manage ethical or moral dilemmas encountered in the workplace and the business environment.
-This module also integrates communication, presentation and business acumen skills needed by a student to excel in the corporate environment.
+The purpose of this module is to equip students with the skills needed to manage ethical or moral dilemmas encountered in the business environment.
+The module, deliberately integrates pervasive skills, such as communication, presentation, group work and critical thinking, which are necessary to function in the workplace, into the teaching strategy.
+The module prepares students for further study in the field of corporate governance and control.

-- explain ethical dimensions of business in the context of cultural diversity; - use ethical decision-making strategies; - discuss large-scale socio-economic ethical issues relevant to business and professional practice; - apply knowledge of managing the ethical dimensions in organisations; - identify the purpose, structure and contents of selected codes of ethics; - effectively apply pervasive skills required to successfully interact and communicate in a business and professional environment; - effectively communicate in writing by means of reports, memorandums and business letters and verbally by being able to give a business presentation and conduct a formal meeting;
+- discuss the foundational ethics philosophies and the ethical dimensions of business in the context of diversity; - apply ethical decision-making tools and strategies to discuss large-scale socioeconomic ethical issues relevant to business and professional practice; - advise on managing an organisation ethically; - research, formulate and logically argue both sides of a relevant ethical dilemmas faced by society; - through completion of a group project, demonstrate the pervasive skills required to successfully interact and communicate in a business and professional environment; and - through intentional self-reflection on the learning process, identify areas of personal development.